CoherentLabs/GameUIComponents/README.md

 If everything works, add a README.md file to the component folder and add a documentation page to the docs/ folder.

+# Testing

+All tests are located in tools/tests.
+For more information on how to create and run a test refer to the [documentation](https://github.com/CoherentLabs/GameUIComponents/tree/documentation/tests/tools/tests#readme).